Ann Coulter: Evolution

+Federalism

+Ann Coulter supports, regardless of her own personal position on the issue, a federalist states' rights position on abortion, affirmative action, cannabis legalization, capital punishment, contraception, criminal justice reform, education, environmental regulations, gun control, hate crime laws, healthcare, labor laws, minimum wage, religious displays on public buildings, prostitution, right-to-work laws, same-sex marriage, sodomy laws, state preemption laws, state religion, voting rights, and welfare.

 Civil liberties

 Coulter endorsed the NSA's Terrorist Surveillance Program directed at Al-Qaeda.
 During a 2011 appearance on Stossel, she said "PATRIOT Act, fantastic, Gitmo, fantastic, waterboarding, not bad, though torture would've been better."
 She criticized Rand Paul for "this anti-drone stuff".

 Coulter opposes hate crime laws, calling them "unconstitutional".
 She also stated that "Hate-crime provisions seem vaguely directed at capturing a sense of cold-bloodedness, but the law can do that without elevating some victims over others."

+Civil rights

+Although Coulter supported the Brown v.
+Board of Education ruling, she is critical of desegregation busing, which she calls "forced busing" and desegregation court rulings since Brown v.
+Board of Education.
+She supports literacy tests for voting, which she claims are not unconstitutional or prohibited in the Civil Rights Act of 1964.
+She supports the Civil Rights Act of 1964.